nodejs/node/doc/api/stream.markdown

 Once the internal buffer is drained, a `readable` event will fire again when more data is available.

+The `readable` event is not emitted in the "flowing" mode with the sole exception of the last one, on end-of-stream.

 #### Event: 'data'

 * `chunk` {Buffer | String} The chunk of data.